OrbitalT/Live-Download/README.md

 # Live-Download
-This is a Youtube-dl side protest ive been working on, more info in Read Me
+This is a Youtube-dl side project ive been working on, more info in Read Me